-Did you know that the average person spends about six years of their life dreaming?
-That’s an astonishing statistic that showcases the importance and impact of our dreams.
+Did you know that the average person spends approximately six years of their life dreaming?
+It’s a remarkable statistic that highlights the significance and influence of our dreams.

 Among the many types of dreams, vivid dreams stand out as particularly intriguing and captivating.
 These dreams are so realistic and lifelike that they can often be mistaken for actual experiences.